 Instructors will decide on a case-by-case basis.

-Instructors will determine what best suits the learning environment for their courses.
 Some instructors may choose to record online sessions routinely.
-Other instructors may choose not to record, and in such cases, those instructors may upload onto Canvas other materials that may be useful but not replace participation in class.
+Other instructors may choose not to record, and in such cases, those instructors may upload onto Canvas other materials that may be useful but not replace the activities and participation in class.

 Yes, but troubleshoot any specific concerns about this with your instructor so that you can meet course objectives and practice professional skills.